Migrating IIS web application from 32 bit to 64 bit server.

 We found that most of our 3rd party COM objects needed upgrading to 64 bit.

-You should check each object in turn to see if you need new
+You should check each object in turn to see if you need new installations or licences.
+Objects that we used that needed upgrading included:

 2. Running scripts.

-script cannot run a 32 bit process so if your script tries to instantiate 32 bit COM objects
+A 64 bit script cannot run a 32 bit process so if your script tries to instantiate 32 bit COM objects

-you will get errors unless you upgrade those COM objects to 64 bit see above.
+you will get errors unless you upgrade those COM objects to 64 bit (see above).

-The other options is to run the script in the c:\windows\sysWOW64\ directory with
+Another option is to run the script in the c:\windows\sysWOW64\ directory with

 3. ISAPI Rewrite

-There is a conversion tool within IIS that appears in a new tab under each site to convert
+There is a helpful conversion tool within IIS that appears in a new tab under each site to convert

-your current files to the new format.
+your current files to the new format if you don't want to do it by hand.

 4. ADO Connection Strings